Stefanough/SFA_BLG/source/notes/javascript.html.markdown

 // → 9

 console.log(y);
-// → "was not assigned"
+// → 'was not assigned'
 ```

 **Arrow Assignment** - I'm used to declaring functions the following way: